lamhq/tech-notes/pages/devops/linux/file-dir.md

 # Files and Directories

+## File

-filenames that begin with a period character are hidden
+Filenames that begin with a period character are hidden.

 ## Wildcards (globbing)